Using Turbo Components

 Adding Folders

-Note that you will be asked whether you want to add the Folder
+Note that you will be asked whether you want to add the Folder, Components or Assets.
+If you select Components or Assets then those will be added by recursivly instead of the Folder.

 Using Folders